 Written by Jacqui Mills, Employment Specialist with Next-Steps Employment Centre – Don Mills

 A mentor is an individual with expertise or experience, and who can help develop the career of a mentee.
-A job search mentor guides, advises and helps develop the job search skills of the mentee.
+A job search mentor guides, advises, and helps develop the job search skills of the mentee.
 To find a mentor requires that you first clearly understand your needs, and what you are hoping to gain from the mentor relationship before you start looking.
-It is important that to find the right mentor, select one who understands your challenges and can help you overcome them.
+It is important to find the right mentor, select one who understands your challenges and can help you overcome them.

 Having a mentor will help you:

 - Gain practical advice and support during the job search and the next stage of your career.

 - Learn from the experiences of others – insight into how your mentor got into the position they are in, what job search strategies worked for them and which ones didn’t work.

 - Develop your job search and personal communication skills.

 - Become empowered to make decisions to move forward and advance in your job search.

 - Identify career goals and a sense of direction.